Tagged: Kurtosis

 • In finance, risk and insurance are examples of needing to focus on the tail of the distribution and not assuming normality.

-• Kurtosis helps in determining whether resource used within an ecological guild is truly neutral or which it differs among species.
+• Kurtosis helps in determining whether the resource used within an ecological guild is truly neutral or which it differs among species.

 • The accuracy of the variance as an estimate of the population $\sigma^2$ depends heavily on kurtosis.